electronic coverage court proceedings

 b.
 Electronic devices may be used in the courtroom to transmit and receive data communications, provided that the equipment does not make any disruptive noise or interfere with court equipment.
 Electronic devices may not be used for telephone calls in the courtroom.

 c.
 Tape recorders or other electronic devices may be used as described in this rule.
 Electronic devices may not be used for photography, or audio or video recording for broadcast or transmission, however, unless permission is obtained pursuant to Rule 230.
-Use of an electronic device without permission, other than as described in this rule, may result in the confiscation of the device.
+The use of an electronic device without permission, other than as described in this rule, may result in the confiscation of the device.